Adaptive Hybrid Caching for Efficient Text-to-Video Diffusion Model Acceleration: Experiments

 \subsection{Main Results}

 \textbf{Quantitative Comparison.} Table~\ref{tab:res} presents a quantitative comparison of MixCache with baselines in terms of efficiency and visual quality.
 The results highlight that, MixCache consistently demonstrates robust acceleration efficiency and maintains visually compelling quality across diverse base models, baselines, and resolutions.
-Full VBench scores are shown in the Appendix.

 \textbf{Visual Comparison.} Figure~\ref{fig:vis_baseline} compares the videos generated by MixCache against those by the original model and baselines.
 The results demonstrate that MixCache can effectively preserve the original semantics and fine details.
-More visual results are presented in Appendix A.4.